Huang Lab

 Fang Zhang, PhD

-Dr. Zhang is a postdoctoral associate in the Duke Pathology Department.
+Dr. Zhang is a postdoctoral associate in Duke Pathology.
 She received her PhD degree from the School of Life Sciences, Fudan University in China, where she explored therapeutic targets in pituitary neuroendocrine tumors (PitNET) based on a proteogenomics strategy.
-She is currently performing metabolic studies and omics analyses to discover more effective therapies for advanced and therapy-resistant prostate cancers under the direction of Dr. Jiaoti Huang.
+She currently is performing metabolic studies and omics analyses to discover more effective therapies for advanced and therapy-resistant prostate cancers under the direction of Jiaoti Huang, MD, PhD.

 Publications